-Following his commissioning through Army ROTC in 1986, He served in the active Army for 24 years and retired as a Lieutenant Colonel in 2010.
-His service included duty with the 101st Airborne Division in Fort Campbell, KY; the 3rd Infantry Division and 7th Army in the Federal Republic of Germany and Iraq; the 1st and 24th Infantry Divisions in Fort Riley Kansas; and the 10th Mountain Division in Iraq.
-Mr Michaels completed his active service as an instructor at the Command and General Staff College.
-Following his active service, he began teaching ROTC at the University of Mount Union and Kent State University before returning to the University of Akron Army ROTC.
+Following his commissioning through Army ROTC in 1986, he served in the active duty Army for 24 years and retired as a Lieutenant Colonel in 2010.
+His service included duty with the 101st Airborne Division in Fort Campbell, KY; the 3rd Infantry Division, and 7th Army in the Federal Republic of Germany and Iraq; the 1st and 24th Infantry Divisions in Fort Riley, Kansas and the 10th Mountain Division in Iraq.
+Mr. Michaels completed his active service as an instructor at the Command and General Staff College.
+Following his active service, he began teaching ROTC at the University of Mount Union and Kent State University, before returning to the University of Akron Army ROTC.

-Mr Michaels’ awards and decorations include the Legion of Merit, Bronze Star Medal, Meritorious Service Medal w/ 2OLC, Army Commendation Medal w/ 3OLC, Army Achievement Medal w/ 3OLC, Iraqi Campaign Medal, National Defense Service Medal w/ bronze star device, Global War on Terrorism Service Medal, Combat Action Badge, Parachutist Badge, and Air Assault Badge.
+Mr. Michaels' military education includes the Field Artillery Officers Basic and Advanced Courses, Combined Arms Service and Staff School, Command and General Staff College, and the Army’s Professional Resource Management Course at Syracuse University.
+Mr. Michaels’ awards and decorations include; the Legion of Merit, Bronze Star Medal, Meritorious Service Medal with 2OLC, Army Commendation Medal with 3OLC, Army Achievement Medal with 3OLC, Iraqi Campaign Medal, National Defense Service Medal with bronze star device, Global War on Terrorism Service Medal, Combat Action Badge, Parachutist Badge, and Air Assault Badge.

 Les Stroud Jr. is a native of Hannibal, Missouri.
-He was born May 29th, 1969, & entered the United States Air Force as a Military Policeman on 16 July 1987 at the age of 18.
-While on active duty for 5 years he served as a Law Enforcement Specialist & Security Forces Specialist as team member, team leader and squad leader.
+He United States Air Force as a Security Policeman on 16 July 1987 at the age of 18.
 While in the Air Force he served as a Security Specialist for Air Base Ground Defense Squadron at Nellis AFB, NV from 1987-1990.
-While stationed at Nellis he ensured security of & welfare for individuals within a high profile Priority A Weapons Storage Area & was responsible for security of Top Secret equipment priced at over 1 million dollars.
 Also while stationed at Nellis he was deployed TDY as a Security Policeman in support of Operation Just Cause.
-While there he deployed to Ft.
-Clayton & Howard AFB, Panama from October 1989-January 1990.
 While deployed in Panama he secured Ft.
-Clayton & Howard AFB, Panama, & assisted in the capture of Manuel Noriega & his associates.
+Clayton and Howard AFB, Panama, and assisted in the capture of Manuel Noriega and his associates.
 Prior to leaving the Air Force active component he was deployed as a Security Policeman in support of Turkish Air Bases (Izmir and Balikesir AB) during Desert Storm/Shield from September 1990-October 1991.
-While at Balikesir he secured a large Turkish AFB from Iraqi resistance & possible terrorists, & assisted the Turkish Military in its efforts to keep Iraqi citizens safe & keeping unknown terrorists from coming in & out of Iraq.
+While at Balikesir he secured a large Turkish AFB from Iraqi resistance and possible terrorists, and assisted the Turkish Military in its efforts to keep Iraqi citizens safe and keeping unknown terrorists from coming in and out of Iraq.

-From 1992-2000 he served in the United States Army National Guard as & Enlisted Military Policeman reaching the rank of SSG.
-While attending Kent St University he joined & completed the ROTC program; graduating top third in his class & was commissioned as a 2LT in the Army National Guard May 2002.
+From 1992-2000 he served in the United States Army National Guard as an Enlisted Military Policeman reaching the rank of SSG.
+While attending Kent St University he joined and completed the ROTC program; graduating top third in his class and was commissioned as a 2LT in the Army National Guard May 2002.

-Upon return from OIF he completed his Military Police Captains Career Course & then served on active duty in the Ohio National Guard as the Ohio Military Funeral Honors Coordinator.
-He was responsible for operations, mission execution, daily pay, administration, & personal issues/concerns of 35-40 soldiers with 7 who are long term ADOS, was OIC for Soldiers who perform Military funerals throughout Northern Ohio at a rate of 6-10 funerals Monday thru Saturday.
-He also served as OIC for Rittman National Cemetery Soldiers who perform 6-10 Military funerals daily Monday thru Friday.
+Upon return from OIF he served on active duty in the Ohio National Guard as the Ohio Military Funeral Honors Coordinator.
+He was responsible for operations, mission execution, daily pay, administration, and personal issues/concerns of 35-40 soldiers, was OIC for Soldiers who perform Military funerals throughout Northern Ohio at a rate of 6-10 funerals Monday thru Saturday.
 Annually he Coordinated over 3200 MFH for FY and 60% of all MFH performed in the State of Ohio.